Enterprise-Level eCommerce Development: Definitions, Features, and How to Choose the Right Platform

 -

-Role-Based Access Control (RBAC) to limit user permissions.
+Role-Based Access Control (RBAC) to enforce least-privilege access.

 -

-Compliance with data privacy regulations like GDPR and CCPA.
+Compliance with regulations and data privacy frameworks such as GDPR and CCPA.

 -